 My body is a mountain, formed by the ages, and my eyes are the birds overseeing the mountain, pulling every bit of it through the sky.
 Together our journey is endless, and there isn’t a single day or night that goes through us, but only days and nights that go with us.

-Together we carry the weight of the world with us, soaring through light and through darkness the same; where no setting is unfamiliar, and where even after everything, there is still an endlessness to explore.
+Together we carry the weight of the world with us, soaring through light and darkness the same; where no setting is unfamiliar, and where even after lifetimes, there’s still an endlessness to explore.

-But even when we rest, we’re still soaring; we set the mountain down only to pick it back up again, and to meet the abyss as it meets us: from days and nights that are each a world in their own right, and which together fuel us for the possibilities of the infinite.
+But even when we rest, we’re still soaring; we set the mountain down only to pick it back up again, and to meet the abyss as it meets us: from days and nights that are each a world in their own right, and which together rekindle us for the possibilities of infinitely more.